Science Research Certificate Program

 - Students are required to engage in research for at least 3 semesters or 2 semesters and a summer.

 - Earn a minimum of 6 credits in independent research (e.g. 296, 496) in the Eberly College of Science (e.g. ASTRO 296; ASTRO 496; B M B 496; B M B 488; BIOL 296; BIOL 496; CHEM 294; CHEM 494; FRNSC 496; MATH 296; MATH 496; PHYS 296; PHYS 496; STAT 496).

 - During semester thesis is approved and submitted, student will enroll in SC 494 section 002 for 1 credit.

-- Thesis must be approved by the research mentor, a reader who is a faculty member eligible to serve as a research mentor, and the Department Head or Director of Undergraduate Studies of a unit within ECoS unless the department has a specific alternative policy in place for thesis approval.
+- Thesis must be approved by the research mentor, a reader who is a faculty member eligible to serve as a research mentor, and the Director of Undergraduate Studies or Department Head of a unit within ECoS unless the department has a specific alternative policy in place for thesis approval.

 - Theses must be uploaded to ScholarSphere during the student’s graduation semester by the deadlines listed below.

 - Schreyer Honors College Scholars in the Eberly College of Science may complete the requirements for the SCIRES Certificate; however, a single thesis cannot be used to earn both the honors distinction and the Research Distinction Certificate.
 Honors Scholars may earn both distinctions by production of independent theses.